fabioz/startexplorer/README.markdown

   * (+) Cross platform
   * (+) Still maintained
   * (+) Mostly comparable in features with StartExplorer, except for custom commands
+  * (+) Configurable to adapt to any operating system/desktop environment
   * (+) Also supports PowerShell and Cygwin on Windows out of the box (possible in StartExplorer by custom configuration)
   * (-) No custom commands
+  * (-) Does not support standard Eclipse variables
   * (-) No integrated help in Eclipse
 * OpenExplorer (http://blog.samsonis.me/2009/02/open-explorer-plugin-for-eclipse/)
   * (+) Cross platform